 Description: This course provides an introductory treatment of classical Newtonian physics and covers kinematics in one and two dimensions, vector forces, Newton's laws of motion, uniform circular motion, work, conservation of energy, momentum and angular momentum, rotational kinematics and dynamics, and simple harmonic motion.
 Emphasis is placed on the application of basic concepts through mathematical problem-solving.
+Applications of physics to problems in medicine basic concepts through mathematical problem-solving.
 Applications of physics to problems in medicine are presented and medical technology is highlighted throughout the course.
 Applications of elementary and differential and integral calculus to physics are introduced.
 Laboratory experiments provide experience with various measurement technologies and reinforce the theoretical concepts developed.
 Offered Fall Semester, annually.